Skip to content Skip to navigation

 Eligible Expenses

-Eligible uniform and equipment expenditure may include but is not limited to:
+Eligible uniform and equipment items may include but are not limited to:

 • required uniform, for example, netball uniform, jumpers, singlets